Mandzukic departs Juventus to join Qatari side Al-Duhail | Goal.com

 Outside of his native Croatia, Mandzukic has also played for Wolfsburg, Bayern Munich and Atletico Madrid in his career, and he nearly added Manchester United to that list in the summer.

-Though United were again tipped to bid for Mandzukic in the winter window, the Croatian has instead opted to continue his career in the Middle East.
+Though United were again tipped to bid for Mandzukic in the winter window, he has instead opted to continue his career in the Middle East.

 Mandzukic announced his retirement from international duty last year, a month after helping Croatia reach the final of the 2018 World Cup, where they fell to France.